rjmeats/BritishRainfall/DailyReadings/DailyWeatherReports/Mapping_1900-1910_StationsToRR.md

 * 1908-1910

-  There is no close match to British Rainfall [VALENTIA-OBSERVATORY](https://github.com/ed-hawkins/rainfall-rescue/tree/master/DATA/VALENTIA-OBSERVATORY), or to any other obvious British Rainfall station for this period.
-It is unclear what caused this change in matching behaviour - the British Rainfall ten-year sheet and Met Office Annual Reports provide no obvious indication.
+  There is no close match to British Rainfall [VALENTIA-OBSERVATORY](https://github.com/ed-hawkins/rainfall-rescue/tree/master/DATA/VALENTIA-OBSERVATORY), although the differences are still relatively small, nearly all being within +/-10% of the BR monthly rainfall figure.

+  It is unclear what caused this reduction in matching behaviour - the British Rainfall ten-year sheet and Met Office Annual Reports provide no obvious clues.

 ### Birr Castle (Parsonstown)